 - No illegal plumbing connections.
 You will want to make sure that you have no unlawful plumbing connections hooked up.
 This includes having your sump pump hooked to the line in your sewer.
 If you have it set up like this, it can cause a backup into your home.
 Check to make sure that all of your plumbing fixtures are hooked up legally.
 If you have any questions about whether it is or not, call a local plumbing professional to ensure that it is.
 If you are not sure what is legal in your area, contact your local city government.

 - Proper grease disposal.
 Many people think it is perfectly okay to pour grease and cooking oil down the drain.
 However, when you pour grease or oil down the drain, it solidifies.
-This will cause a clog in the drain or in the main sewer line itself.
+This will cause a clog in the drain or in the main sewer pipeline itself.

 - Sewer lateral.
 It is your responsibility to make sure that you maintain the lateral that connects the city sewer main and your home.
 If it is filled with tree roots or is cracked, it can lead to backups in your home.

 Scheduling once-yearly, whole-house plumbing inspections is the first and most important step in preventing major sewer backups and other serious plumbing problems.
 These visits give plumbers the chance to catch and correct minor issues before they spiral out of control.
-You should also diligently school your entire household on good drain care, while reminding everyone to keep small-sized, solid objects like razors, toys, and toothbrushes away from open drains.
+You should also diligently school your entire household on good drain care while reminding everyone to keep small-sized, solid objects like razors, toys, and toothbrushes away from open drains.
 Install drain covers, and be on the lookout for slow-moving drains, drains that bubble and gurgle, and drains that emit foul and suspicious smells.

 Take good care of your landscaping, especially if you have clay pipes, weed growth, and large trees at your property exterior.
 More importantly, talk with your plumber about having outdated plumbing features swapped out.
 Pipe replacement is generally much cheaper than paying the costs of dealing with ruptured pipes, pipe encroachment, and property damages.
 Although older homes can be both charming and romantic, the issues commonly caused by their outdated plumbing features are not.

 If you suspect something is wrong with your drain lines or the sewer itself, it will need to be addressed as soon as possible.
 For example, if you have a slow drain in the kitchen sink or your bathroom, this can indicate something is going on with the sewer line.
-If it goes untreated, the block can become more significant, and eventually, sewage will start to backup in your house, causing costly repairs.
+If it goes untreated, the block can become more significant, and eventually, sewage will start to back up in your house, causing costly repairs.